 Performance Studies and Citizen Media

-This entry will examine a diverse range of performance practices that are, in some way, related to the notion of citizen media.
-As the connections between the two are emergent – and thus, to some extent, in the making – the entry will be led by current practice, adopting an empirical approach in the first instance.
-It will start by surveying contemporary performances that unfold within, intervene in or disrupt the public sphere, whether this is physical or digital.
+This entry examines a diverse range of performance practices that are in some way related to the notion of citizen media.
+As the connections between the two are emergent – and thus, to some extent, in the making – the entry wis led by current practice, adopting an empirical approach in the first instance.
+It starts by surveying contemporary performances that unfold within, intervene in or disrupt the public sphere, whether this is physical or digital.
 These could be street performances, activist/citizen actions, cyber-activist events, performance interventions, public forms of docu-dramas, performative gestures that disrupt quotidian happenings, and so on.

-It will then attempt to differentiate – to the extent this is possible and desirable – between performance as an artistic (and activist) practice, and performative action as a methodological approach in the service of a political end; or what journalist Paul Mason has described as ‘gestural politics’ (2012: 1).
-To achieve that, the entry will apply key scholarly work; most notably Richard Schechner’s performance studies approach (2002, 2006), Austin’s theory of the performative utterance (1962), the notion of the performative turn, the idea of theatricality in relation to gesture and protest (Hughes and Parry 2015), and the concept of the experience economy (Pine II and Gilmore 1998).
+The entry then attempts to differentiate – to the extent this is possible and desirable – between performance as an artistic (and activist) practice, and performative action as a methodological approach in the service of a political end; or what journalist Paul Mason has described as ‘gestural politics’ (2012: 1).
+To achieve this, the entry engages with key scholarly work; most notably Richard Schechner’s performance studies approach (2002, 2006), Austin’s theory of the performative utterance (1962), the notion of the performative turn, the idea of theatricality in relation to gesture and protest (Hughes and Parry 2015), and the concept of the experience economy (Pine II and Gilmore 1998).